 I say that a number of things are needed.
 Number one, honesty.
-We need not think we're going to change each other.
-I haven't come in to convert you, and I assure you you're not going to convert me. (laughter) I have come here to tell you that I'm with you, I'm for you, whether you want me to be or not, and that's where I will be when I leave here, whether you want me to be or not. (applause) [00:28:00] And I am further here to tell you that I didn't come here to receive an offering -- I don't think I'm going to (inaudible) but it hasn't been mentioned yet. (laughter) I came here at my own expense, because I want to be here and I hope that I can say what I'm going to say now, and say it in a way that it will come across in the spirit I intend to say it.
-I believe that if we are to develop the kind of relationship that needs to be developed -- and neither of us has an overabundance of friends outside the United States.
-You and I happen to be in this country, well insulated, with love, and friendship, and resources, but when you leave these borders, like it or not, you and I are in a very distinct minority, and our friendship, our need of loyalty to one another, has never been so accentuated as it is right now.
-[00:29:00] I believe that, as we heard one of the rabbis say this evening regarding the purchase of Israeli bonds requiring faith, I believe down the long haul there must be a willingness to express faith and a willingness to exert patience to determine if in fact this phenomenon is for real and if it is permanent.
-If it is permanent, and if some 70 million conservative Christians in this country can be marshaled together in a strong, unswerving block of support for Israel and for Jewish people everywhere, and against anti-Semitism, it will have been worth everything the Jewish community expended to achieve.
-If, in fact, it is for real [00:30:00] it will have been worth everything that we in the Christian community expend to achieve, because I repeat, we desperately need each other, regardless of the advantages and the disadvantages of our relationships.
+We need not think we are going to change each other.
+I haven't come here to convert you and I assure you you are not going to convert me.
+I have come here to tell you that I am with you.
+I am for you.
+Whether you want me to be or not.
+And that's where I will be when I leave here, whether you want me to be there or not.
+And I am further here to tell you that I did not come here to receive an offering.
+I don't think I'm going to get an honorarium, it hasn't been mentioned yet.
+I came here at my expense because I want to be here.

+And I hope that I can say what I am going to say now and say it in a way that it will come across in the spirit in which I intend to say it.
+I believe that if we are to develop the kind of relationship that needs to be developed, and neither one of us has an overabundance of friends outside the United States.
+You and I happen to be in this country well insulated with love and resources and friendship.
+But when you leave these borders, like it or not you and I are in a very distinct minority and our friendship, our need of loyalty to one another has never been so accentuated as it is right now.

+I believe that, as we heard one of the rabbis say this evening regarding the purchase of Israeli bonds requiring faith.
+I believe down the long haul there must be a willingness to express faith and a willingness to exert patience to determine if in fact this phenomenon is for real and if it is permanent.
+If it is permanent and if some 70 million conservative Christians in this country can be marshaled together in a strong unswerving bloc of support for Israel and for Jewish people everywhere and against anti-Semitism, it will have been worth everything the Jewish community expended to achieve.
+If in fact it is for real it will have been worth everything that we in the Christian community expend to achieve because, I repeat, we desperately need each other, regardless of the advantage and disadvantages of our relationships.
+I want to tell you that what I know about what is happening today is for real.
+And we are here to extend the right hand of friendship as we have been doing for a number of years, with no expectation of anything in return.
+Just the willingness to continue the dialogue, continue the efforts.